MichaelRFox/fxToolTip.js/README.md

 * **minWidth** (string | number) - any valid css size (e.g., '1em' | '16px').
 If a number is passed, it is assumed to be in pixels.
 * **default** - '80px'
 * **returns** - if the minWidth argument is passed, the .minWidth() method returns the [fxToolTip object](#The-fxToolTip-object).
 If the .minWidth() method is called with no arguments, the .minWidth() method returns the current minWidth setting.
 * **description** - Setting the minWidth via the .minWidth() method, sets the minWidth option contained within the [fxToolTip object](#The-fxToolTip-object) which is injected into the .fxToolTip style's ruleset upon hover over the target element.
 The minWidth option sets the minimum width of the tooltip upon hover over the target element.
-The .minWidth() method is useful to ensure that non-text content elements such as tables are correctly displayed in the tooltip when using autosizing.
+The .minWidth() method is useful to ensure that non-text content elements such as tables are correctly displayed in the tooltip when using auto-sizing.

 ``` javascript
 fxToolTip.create('myElement', 'Loreiem Ipsum')